Voting access dominates Georgia debate between Abrams, Kemp

 Two reports surfaced just before the debate that played into their competing narratives.

-A New York Times report identified Abrams as a participant in a burning of the Georgia flag while she was a college student in 1992 during a protest over a prominent Confederate symbol which was then part of the flag's design.
+The New York Times reported that a 1992 Atlanta Journal-Constitution story identified Abrams as participating in the burning of the Georgia flag to protest the prominent Confederate symbol that had been added in the 1950s as a rebuke of the civil rights movement.

 Abrams addressed the issue at the debate, saying: "Twenty-six years ago, as a college freshman, I along with many other Georgians, including the governor of Georgia, were deeply disturbed by the racial divisiveness that was embedded in the state flag with that Confederate symbol.
 I took an action of peaceful protest."

+Abrams also noted that Kemp was among the state lawmakers who voted to remove the divisive symbol after years of pressure.

-Rolling Stone magazine released an audio clip in which Kemp appears to say that he is worried about an "unprecedented" number of absentee ballot applications after Abrams' campaign focused on turning out its base with absentee ballots.
+Kemp, meanwhile, was the focus of a report in Rolling Stone magazine, which said Kemp was secretly recorded telling supporters that he's worried about an "unprecedented" number of people "exercising their right to vote" with absentee ballot applications after Abrams' campaign focused on turning out its base.

 Kemp's campaign did not address the audio recording in a statement, but said it was fighting to stop Abrams and the "San Francisco socialists and liberal billionaires from New York" that back her.